NKulling/SWECO25/database_validation/README.md

 ### Range Values  and NA count Comparison

-a first scatter plot is generated to compare the range of values for different datasets.
+A first scatter plot is generated to compare the range of values of the different datasets.
 Datasets with extreme range values are identified and discussed.
-For instance, the "rs" dataset stands out due to its wide range of values, while the "pop" and "hydro" datasets have large values that are justified by the nature of the data.
+For instance, the "rs" dataset stands out due to its wide range of values, while the "pop" and "hydro" datasets have large range of values that are justified by the nature of the data.
-A second scatter plot visualizes the NA count for different datasets.
-The "rs" and "hydro" datasets have higher NA counts.
-The "trans" dataset also shows some variation in NA counts.
-These high NA counts are legitimate for "hydro" and "trans" datasets, as they represent linear features (road and river networks) with little ground coverage.
+A second scatter plot visualizes the NA count of the different datasets.
+The "rs", "hydro", and "trans" datasets have higher NA counts values than the other datasets.
+These high NA counts are legitimate for "hydro" and "trans" datasets, as these layers represent linear features (road and river networks) with little ground coverage.

 | ![Alt Text 1](https://github.com/NKulling/SWECO25/blob/main/database_validation/figures/scatterplot_range.jpg) | ![Alt Text 2](https://github.com/NKulling/SWECO25/blob/main/database_validation/figures/scatterplot_NAcount.jpg) |